-A "Speak Without Saying A Word Fashion Show" is sponsored in conjunction with the DBU College of Business Etiquette Dinner to aid students who are preparing to interview for a job or to demonstrate to them how to dress once they land the position.
+A "Speak Without Saying A Word Fashion Show" is sponsored in conjunction with the DBU Graduate School of Business and College of Business Etiquette Dinner to aid students who are preparing to interview for a job or to demonstrate to them how to dress once they land the position.
 It is held twice a year in the fall and spring.